 Under TANF purpose 2, Boards may subsidize employment wages to needy parents.
 When using TANF funds, an employer or third party must provide the subsidies to participants.
 TWC and Boards (as TANF administrative entities) are not considered third parties.
 Therefore, if the worksite is not the employer of record, Boards must use their fiscal agent (if different than the Board), grant recipient or a workforce service provider as the employer of record.

-Boards must be aware that—unlike WIOA, where all wages and stipends are excluded as income in any federal means-tested program—TANF wage subsidies are considered income by HHSC in determining eligibility for TANF cash assistance, SNAP benefits and Medicaid.
+Unlike WIOA, where all wages and stipends are excluded as income in any federal means-tested program—TANF wage subsidies are considered income by HHSC in determining eligibility for TANF cash assistance, SNAP benefits and Medicaid.

 Boards must ensure that workforce service providers do the following: